 Table 5 details the time course of edema development and the corresponding percentage inhibition in the various treatment groups.
 Following carrageenan injection, localized edema was observed within 30 minutes.
 Peak edema occurred at 30 minutes post-administration for both the Cg-AgNPs and Cg-AE groups, while the diclofenac group reached maximum edema at 1 hour.
 Edema gradually subsided in all groups up to the 6th hour.
 Cg-AgNPs significantly reduced carrageenan-induced edema, with maximum inhibition of 85% at 0.4 mg/kg b.w., exceeding diclofenac (66%) at 5 hours post-carrageenan administration.
 All treatment groups showed statistically significant differences in edema and inhibition compared to the negative control group.

-Table 5 Effect of silver nanoparticles of the aqueous extract of Cylicodiscus gabunensis on rat hind paw edema
+Table 5 Effect of silver nanoparticles of the aqueous extract of Cylicodiscus gabunensis on rat hind paw edema (Please try to fit the table to the page layout)